gsxryan/gsxryan/README.md

 I'm currently learning Ansible, Terraform, Intune, PSADT, Proxmox Clustering and Kubernetes in my HomeLab.

-Currently Powershell is the strongest featured repo available.
+"Powershell-Scripts" is the strongest featured repo available.
 Containing many Sys and SecOps optimization examples for use in accelerating T2 and System Administrator workflows.

 Private Repo Coming soon...
 A cloud based application that crawls all local shortcuts, adding the abillity to centralize orchestration to inject custom code on launch, enabling custom functionality, and telemetry.